 What do you need for a perfect coming soon page?
 Well, a few elements such as visual design, innovative copywriting, and unique layout should stir the interest of any person who is visiting your site.
-This matter is discussed in detail below by our Amelia team.
+This matter is discussed in detail below in this article created by the team at Amelia (probably the best WordPress reservation plugin).
 So, read on to learn how you, too, can create an engaging coming soon page.

 So, what is a “coming soon” page?

 Whenever your website is down, users get to see a disappointingly blank page (or worse, an error page), unless you set up a coming soon page instead.
 Coming soon pages, also known as under construction pages, help website owners let their visitors know that the website is not down for good.

 Instead, it may only be under maintenance in order to provide visitors with better services.
 Letting your visitors know that explicitly with a great coming soon page keeps them curious and makes it likely that they’ll return later.
 You can think of a coming soon page asa tool to help you create a sense of anticipation among your audience.

 A few reasons why you should create one

 Keep in mind that the coming soon page shouldn’t be around for long.
 It is supposed to keep visitors curious about what you are going to launch next, but everyone has a limit when it comes to patience.
 The reasons why you should use a coming soon page are: